jule256/killergame-server/routes/README.md

 # REST API
 ⚠  Don't forget to add the Header "_Content-Type application/json_" to all your requests.

-## restricted and unrestricted endpoints
+## Restricted and unrestricted endpoints

 Restricted endpoints (marked with a 🔐 below) are only accessable with a token.
 A token can be obtained by a correct login using the [POST /login endpoint](README.md#endpoint-login) and is basically a long string containing numbers and letters.